 Note 11.1: Refer note 25 for information on inventories pledged as securities by the Company

-Note 11.2: The write-down of inventories to net realisable value during the year amounted to ₹ Nil (31 March 2021: ₹ 6.7 crore).
-The write-downs/ provisions are included in cost of materials consumed.
+Note 11.2 : The write-down of inventories to net realisable value during the year amounted to ₹ 1.22 crore (31 March 2022 : ₹ Nil).
+The writedowns/ provisions are included in cost of materials consumed.

 Note 12: Current Investments